Bryson Williams: College career

 As a freshman at Fresno State, Williams averaged 7.7 points and 4.4 rebounds per game.
 He was the runner-up for the Mountain West Freshman of the Year award.
 As a sophomore, Williams averaged 13.8 points and 6.1 rebounds per game, and received Third Team All-Mountain West honors from the league's coaches.
 For his junior season, he transferred to UTEP, following head coach Rodney Terry.
 He sat out a year as a redshirt and worked on his shooting.
 On January 15, 2020, Williams posted a career-high 34 points and 10 rebounds in an 80–77 overtime win against UTSA.
 He averaged 17.8 points and 7.2 rebounds per game as a junior, and was named to the First Team All-Conference USA.
 In his senior season, Williams averaged 15.1 points and 7.4 rebounds per game, earning Third Team All-Conference USA honors.
 He opted to use an additional year of eligibility, granted due to the COVID-19 pandemic, transferring to Texas Tech.
-On February 22, 2022, Williams surpassed the 2,000 point mark in a 66-42 win over Oklahoma, and finished with 13 points.
+On February 22, 2022, Williams surpassed the 2,000 point mark in a 66–42 win over Oklahoma, and finished with 13 points.
 For his super-senior year, Williams received First Team All-Big 12 and Big 12 All-Newcomer Team honors from the league's coaches.

 Professional career

-Ontario Clippers (2022–present)
+Ontario Clippers (2022–2023)

 On October 24, 2022, Williams joined the Ontario Clippers training camp roster.

+JL Bourg (2023)

+On May 2, 2023, Williams signed with JL Bourg of the Betclic Élite.

+Return to Ontario (2023–2024)

+On October 2, 2023, Williams signed with the Los Angeles Clippers, but was waived on October 20.
+Ten days later, he rejoined the Ontario Clippers.

+Bnei Herzliya (2024)

+On March 28, 2024, Williams signed with Bnei Herzliya of the Israeli Basketball Premier League.
+He played 10 games for the team, averaging 17.1 points (6th in the league), 7.6 rebounds (4th), and 1.0 blocks (8th) per game.

+Saskatchewan Rattlers (2024)

+On May 1, 2024, Williams signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League.

+Petkim Spor (2024–2025)

+On August 7, 2024, Williams signed with Petkim Spor of the Basketbol Süper Ligi.

+Pallacanestro Reggiana (2025–present)

+On June 28, 2025, he signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).